-Old Town Lansing has an abundance of local restaurants and owners have to understand the market, said the owner of Meat Southern BBQ, Sean Johnson.
+Old Town Lansing has an abundance of local restaurants and owners have to understand the market, owner of Meat Southern BBQ, Sean Johnson said.

 With 19 restaurants in Old Town, each owner had to start from the beginning in gaining their own customers.

-Tamiko Richard, owner of JN Press Juice, said she wanted to educate the market about being more health-conscious with what they put in their bodies.
+Owner of JN Press Juice, Tamiko Richard said she wanted to educate the market about being more health-conscious with what they put in their bodies.

-She said the market was empty in Old Town, making it perfect timing to introduce the benefits of organic, cold-pressed juice.
+The market was empty in Old Town, making it perfect timing to introduce the benefits of organic, cold-pressed juice, she said.

-Richard said the challenges in opening a restaurant is educating the market and introducing the product to them.
+The challenges in opening a restaurant is educating the market and introducing the product to them, Richard said.

 She brings in new customers by going to events and sampling products.
-She said word-of-mouth is always a good thing.
+Word-of-mouth is always a good thing, she said.

 Finding the right location to invest in may be determined by the demographic.
-She said it depends on the type market and what is missing from the area.
+It depends on the type market and what is missing in the area, she said.

 Richard chose Old Town because it is a shopping district where people window-shop more than purchase.